awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 Using built\-in integrations with AWS Organizations, Image Builder enables you to enforce policies that restrict accounts to run instances only from approved AMIs\.

-**Simplified sharing of images across AWS accounts**
+**Simplified sharing of resources across AWS accounts**

 EC2 Image Builder integrates with AWS Resource Access Manager \(AWS RAM\) to allow you to share certain resources with any AWS account or through AWS Organizations\.
 EC2 Image Builder resources that can be shared are:
 + Components
 + Images
 + Image recipes
++ Container recipes

-For more information, see [Share EC2 Image Builder resources](image-builder-resource-sharing.md)\.
+For more information, see [Share EC2 Image Builder resources](manage-shared-resources.md)\.

 ## Supported operating systems<a name="image-builder-os"></a>